-46. All marks of D incurred during the first term must be removed not later than the end of the following March; those incurred in the second term must be removed at such times as the instructors in charge of the subjects shall determine, but not later than the end of the following November; but if in any subject these time limits are not practicable, others may be set by the instructor in charge, subject to the approval of the Faculty, and such special time limits shall be printed on the report blanks.
+43. All marks of D incurred during the first term must be removed not later than the end of the following January; those incurred in the second or third term, except in drawing or laboratory courses, must be removed not later than the first of the following October.
+Second and third term deficiencies in drawing or laboratory work and deficiencies in the work of the summer courses must be removed not later than the end of the following November.
+But if in any subject these time limits are not practicable, others may be set by the instructor in charge, subject to the approval of the Faculty, and such special time limits shall be printed on the report blanks.